francescosongia/waveXT_ParallelDomDec/README.md

 -------------------------------------------------------------------------------
 During the implementation of this program we have used the following libraries:
- - Eigen, version
+ - Eigen, version 3.4.0
- - GetPot, version
- - Gnuplot, version
+ - Gnuplot, version 5.2
  They are all needed to run the program.

-We have used mpic++ to compile the program, version
+We have used mpic++ to compile the program, version 9.4.0

 -------------------------------------------------------------------------------
 -------------------------------------------------------------------------------